markjnkim/es_mod/01-html/content/step-3-hero.md

 </section>
 ```

 > **Pro Tip**: Learn keyboard shortcuts to greatly increase your speed and efficiency.
-Look into the VS Code shortcuts as well as for Chrome for your operating system for Save, Format, Open in Default Browser, and DevTools for [Mac](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-macos.pdf) and [Windows](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf).
+Look into the VS Code shortcuts as well as for Chrome for your operating system for Save, Format, Open in Default Browser, and much more for [Mac](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-macos.pdf) and [Windows](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf).
 They are also labeled in your menu options.
 It is also a great idea to select the `Auto Save` option in the `File` menu due to all the time saved from forgetting to do that.

 Your page should now look something like this:
 ![hero-heading](./assets/step-3/100-heading-html.png)